wirenboard/wb-mcu-fw-flasher/README.md

 -s     Stopbits (2/1)                                   auto: (2sb->, ->1sb)
--f     Firmware file                                             - -a     Modbus ID (slave addr)                                    1 -j     Jump to bootloader using reg 129 (9600N2)                 - -J     Jump to bootloader using reg 131 (current baudrate)       - -u     Reset UART setting and MODBUS address to factory default  - -w     Reset device settings stored in flash to factory default  - -D     Debug mode                                                -
+-f     Firmware file                                             - -a     Modbus ID (slave addr)                                    1 -j     Jump to bootloader using reg 129                          -
+         uses 9600N2 for communicate with bootloader (can be changed with -B key) -J     Jump to bootloader using reg 131                          - uses baudrate from -b key to communicate with bootloader (don`t use -B) -u     Reset UART setting and MODBUS address to factory default  - -w     Reset device settings stored in flash to factory default  - -D     Debug mode                                                -